-Set up the upper island, lower island, and sea hexes (the "Face-up" components) as shown in the appropriate scenario diagram.
-Use the 3-player set-up (see page 15) with 3 players.
-Use the 4-player set-up (see page 16) with 4 players.
+Set up the upper island, lower island, and sea hexes (the "Face-up" components) as shown in the appropriate scenario diagram-use the 3-player set-up (see page 19) with 3 players, use the 4-player set-up (see page 20) with 4 players.

 The white hexes with the question marks start empty.
 You discover them later in the game.
-The hexes provided for the empty spots (see the "Face-down Stack" components) are shuffled and stacked with their reverse sides facing up.
+The hex hexes provided for the empty spots (see the "Face-down Stack" components) are shuffled and stacked with their reverse sides facing up.
 The number tokens for these land hexes are also shuffled and stacked, reverse sides facing up.

-You build your first two settlements with roads/ships on the upper and/or lower island, as described in basic Catan.
+You build your first two settlements with roads/ships on the upper and/or lower island, as described in basic Settlers.

-Remember: If you build a settlement on the coast, you may place a ship (instead of a road) next to the settlement.
+Remember: Remember, if you build a settlement on the coast, you may place a ship (instead of a road) next to the settlement.
 You can then go immediately out to sea.

+Play this scenario with both the robber and the pirate.
 The pirate starts on the sea hex marked with a pirate ship.

-The robber starts on the hex with a "12."
+The robber starts offboard.